 We need to have 10 layers instead of 1 here.
 In this event, we should follow the steps below, which will lead us to achieve our goal.

-1. Save (Export) each layer as the .csv file with proper geometry – the export itself is not difficult, because we literally move out data attribute table into the Excel file.
+1. Save (Export) each layer as the .csv file with proper geometry – the export itself is not difficult, because we literally move out the data attribute table into the Excel file.

 2. When all your layers have been downloaded you should open one of them and start building your big .csv file, where you will add up all other layers.
-The first file you opened, save under another name, and start to work on it.
+The first file you opened, save it under another name and start to work on it.
 Since all of your new layers are opened in QGIS, you will get an alert, that the .csv file you opened is read-only.

 Merging .csv files is not a big deal too.
 We should just remember a couple of important steps.
 The first one is our “fid” column, which is unique for every single record.
 We have to drag down the column range covering our 1st file (Pic 4, 3b) and apply the autofill for all our elements.
 Another thing is the optional name of our ID.
 If it’s repeatable it’s good to provide some special string, which will make them easy to find (Pic.
 4, 3a).
 Black and red bounds indicate the column, which will be used for our search.
-It’s the ID column from our first file, which will be applicable also for the stuff from the next files at the bottom.
+It’s the ID column from our first file, which will be applicable also to the stuff from the next files at the bottom.
 Carry on this process for all your .csv files downloaded.
-Make by this way one big .csv file including data from all your layers (especially ID column).
+Make this way one big .csv file including data from all your layers (especially the ID column).
 Make sure, that the column layout is the same (if not, shift them or trim down some stuff) and object coordinates are provided (in my case X and Y).
 If not, they won’t be visible on our map.

-When you have done, then there might be a necessity to organize our data, namely, place it alphabetically.
+When you have done, then there might be a necessity to organize your data, namely, place it alphabetically.
 In this event, you can select a whole ID column and next choose “Data” from your main Excel bar, where you can click one of the “AZ” options and order your data properly.
-When the toll will ask you, please “Expand the selection”, which will be applicable for our all records (Pic.
+When the toll will ask you, please “Expand the selection”, which will be applicable to our all records (Pic.
 5).